A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

 \section{Probabilistic Approach for Modal Age Estimation}

-Existing methodologies often model death counts across age intervals as independent Poisson random variables, an approach supported by \citet{brillinger1986biometrics}.
-This assumption captures the stochastic variability in mortality data by treating the number of deaths within each age category as outcomes of independent Poisson processes.
-However, when the total number of deaths $n$ is fixed—for instance, as observed in population—this framework transitions naturally into a multinomial distribution.
+In the standard stochastic models, age-specific deaths are often assumed as independent Poisson random variables \citep{brillinger1986biometrics}.
+When the total number of deaths $N$ is fixed—as in life-table populations—this setting naturally leads to a multinomial representation.

-The connection between the Poisson and multinomial frameworks arises from the properties of the Poisson distribution.
+The connection between the Poisson and multinomial frameworks stems from the properties of the Poisson distribution.
 If death counts in each age interval are modeled as independent Poisson random variables, their sum also follows a Poisson distribution.
-When this total is fixed, the distribution of deaths across age intervals can be understood as a multinomial allocation, where the fixed total $n$ is distributed across age categories based on probabilities that correspond to the expected proportions of deaths in each category \citep[e.g.,][]{bishop2007discrete}.
+When the total number of deaths is fixed, the distribution of deaths across age intervals can be interpreted as a multinomial allocation.
+Here, this fixed total $N$ is distributed across age categories according to probabilities that represent the expected proportions of deaths in each category \citep[e.g.,][]{bishop2007discrete}.
 This multinomial framework aligns well with the categorical nature of age-specific mortality data.

-The Lexis triangle offers a conceptual foundation for this approach.
-By representing mortality data in a two-dimensional age-time plane, the Lexis diagram naturally illustrates how deaths can be categorized into discrete age intervals, allowing a probabilistic interpretation of their distribution under a fixed total \citep[e.g.,][]{preston2000demography}.
-Grounded in this concept, we extend the Poisson-based framework by adopting the multinomial model for age-specific death counts.
-This probabilistic perspective allows us to capture the dependencies among age-specific death counts due to the fixed total, while also accounting for the variability in the data.